garage44/garage44/adr/ADR-012-design-system-consolidation.md

 The generic components are designed to be flexible enough for multiple use cases while maintaining simplicity.
 Applications with specialized needs (like Pyrite's collaboration features) can continue using custom implementations without constraint.

 By making these improvements, we ensure that future Garage44 applications can leverage a mature, well-documented design system from day one, accelerating development and maintaining visual consistency across the ecosystem.

+---

+**Pattern**: This decision exemplifies the Design System Pattern - consolidating duplicated UI patterns and design tokens into shared components and centralized theme, establishing single source of truth for consistent user experience across all applications.